Terence McKenna: Psilocybin mushroom cultivation

 McKenna, along with his brother Dennis, developed a technique for cultivating psilocybin mushrooms using spores they brought to America from the Amazon.
 In 1976, the brothers published what they had learned in the book Psilocybin: Magic Mushroom Grower's Guide, under the pseudonyms "O.T.
 Oss" and "O.N.
 Oeric".
 McKenna and his brother were the first to come up with a reliable method for cultivating psilocybin mushrooms at home.
 As ethnobiologist Jonathan Ott explains, "[the] authors adapted San Antonio's technique (for producing edible mushrooms by casing mycelial cultures on a rye grain substrate; San Antonio 1971) to the production of Psilocybe [Stropharia] cubensis.
 The new technique involved the use of ordinary kitchen implements, and for the first time the layperson was able to produce a potent entheogen in his [or her] own home, without access to sophisticated technology, equipment, or chemical supplies."
 When the 1986 revised edition was published, the Magic Mushroom Grower's Guide had sold over 100,000 copies.

 Mid- to later life

 Public speaking

 In the early 1980s, McKenna began to speak publicly on the topic of psychedelic drugs, becoming one of the pioneers of the psychedelic movement.
-His main focus was on the plant-based psychedelics such as psilocybin mushrooms (which were the catalyst for his career), ayahuasca, cannabis, and the plant derivative DMT.
+His main focus was on the naturally occurring psychedelics such as psilocybin mushrooms (which were the catalyst for his career), ayahuasca, cannabis, and the plant derivative DMT.
 He conducted lecture tours and workshops promoting natural psychedelics as a way to explore universal mysteries, stimulate the imagination, and re-establish a harmonious relationship with nature.
 Though associated with the New Age and Human Potential Movements, McKenna himself had little patience for New Age sensibilities.
 He repeatedly stressed the importance and primacy of the "felt presence of direct experience", as opposed to dogma.